 When the problem is Bone-on-Bone Knee or a Bum Hip, conventional medicine just orders a new synthetic joint that will hopefully last a few years.
 Back trouble?
 The first suggestion is often steroid injections, but those worsen the underlying problem.
 The next step is to take out the scalpel and perform what too often becomes the first of a series of back surgeries.
 (Data shows that 84% of people are still in pain years after the first surgery.)
 If the problem is neurological, e.g. Stroke, Multiple Sclerosis, ALS, Traumatic Brain Injury or Cerebral Palsy, the usual method is medication to make the worst of the symptoms tolerable.
 (It is a clue to where I’m headed that those exact conditions are case studies listed in the book, Umbilical Cord Stem Cell Therapy that was written by 2 doctors.)
 If a patient’s concern is aging, the entrenched system is happy to pat us on the head and provide a pharmaceutical for every pain, complaint and errant blood test.
-Of course, as well all know if we’ve ever listened to the voice over of a TV drug commercial, ALL medications have side effects…some times deadly, but at the least generating the need for another drug for the new complaints.
+Of course, as well all know if we’ve ever listened to the voice over of a TV drug commercial, ALL medications have side effects…sometimes deadly, but at the least generating the need for another drug for the new complaints.